changlinli/intro-to-technical-ai-safety-slides/reinforcement_learning/slides.md

       is diff
 + Backpropagate with that loss function on a bunch of $s$ and $a$s (can be more or less random)

+# Q-Learning doesn't really mean the agent is trying to "win"

++ The central question that the neural net asks itself at every step: "are my beliefs self-consistent (according to Bellman's Equation)"
++ E.g. for Q-learning in chess, a net doesn't necessarily actually have to ever play a full game of chess
+    * Can just keep learning by looking at various board positions and keep using Bellman's Equation

 # Learning via Direct Policy Learning